suerion/AutomatedWorkcarts/README.md

   - Track selection options:  `Default` | `Left` | `Right`.
   - Passing the `Start` option will cause any workcart that passes through (or spawns on) the trigger to become an automated workcart.
 Useful if you have configured the plugin with `AutomateAllWorkcarts` set to `false`.
   - Examples:
     - `aw.addtrigger` -- Creates a trigger with speed `Zero`.
-This causes the workcart to turn its engine off for the duration of the `TimeAtStation` configuration option.
+This causes the workcart to turn its engine off for the duration of the `EngineOffDuration` configuration option.
     - `aw.addtrigger Rev_Hi` -- Creates a trigger that will cause workcarts to select max speed.
     - `aw.addtrigger Rev_Hi` -- Creates a trigger that will cause workcarts to turn left at every intersection until another trigger changes the selection.
     - `aw.addtrigger Start Rev_Hi Left` -- Creates a trigger with max forward speed and left track selection.